astoilkov/main-thread-scheduling/readme.md

 ## Example

 You can see the library in action in [this CodeSandbox](https://codesandbox.io/s/main-thread-scheduling-example-qqef6?file=/src/App.js:1188-1361).
-Try to remove the call to `yieldToContinue()` and then type in the input to see the difference.
+Try removing the call to `yieldToContinue()` and then type in the input to see the difference.

 ## API